© copyright 2020 All rights reserved.

-Helen launched her album Between Sleeping and Waking...fleeting scenes from imaginary films at All Saints, Tudeley on her birthday, 20th February 2016, performing the pieces on a beautiful old Bechstein Grand Piano surrounded by stunning stained glass windows created by Marc Chagall.
+Helen launched her album Between Sleeping and Waking...fleeting scenes from imaginary films at All Saints, Tudeley on 20th February 2016, performing the pieces on a beautiful old Bechstein Grand Piano surrounded by the stained glass windows created by Marc Chagall.

 She has appeared on BBC Radio 4 as part of the award winning programme Building Bridges broadcast April 2014 - a programme exploring the use of the Middle 8 in songwritng which won a New York Gold award.